- Overseas funding is when a company seeks financing from sources outside their own country.

 The most important aspect of finding international investors is establishing your company as a sound and smart investment, and this takes time and careful planning.
 You must prove to investors that your company is both worth investing in and a safe option that won’t cost them money.
 [Read related article: How to Use Angel Investor Funding for Your Business]

 - Create a strong business plan.
 Whether you are looking for investors or not, it is imperative that your company has a detailed and well-thought-out business plan.
 A strong business plan can put investors at ease, and allow them to see how you intend to use their money and where you want to take the business in the future.
-[Read related article: The Do's and Don'ts of Writing a Great Business Plan]
+[Read related article: Guide to Creating a Business Plan With Template]

 - Establish credibility.
 Next, you should work on establishing credibility in the eyes of a foreign investor.
 Keep in mind that overseas investors may not have the knowledge of what makes you credible to American companies.
 For example, if you have a financial company based in Brooklyn, that might signal youth and innovation to domestic investors but only confuse foreign investors as to why you are not on Wall Street.